5 of the Most Enthralling Italian Shore Excursions

 You’ll even get to have face-to-face conversations with some of the shop owners who persisted and bravely turned down the threats of the mafia.

-Rejuvenate in the area’s oldest restaurant, Antica Focacceria San Francesco, famous for being one of the brave businesses who stood up to the ruthless mafia.
+Rejuvenate in the area’s oldest restaurant, Antica Focacceria San Francesco, famous for being one of the brave businesses that stood up to the ruthless mafia.

 A Taste of Catania